Goodwill and Intangible Assets

 6. GOODWILL AND INTANGIBLE ASSETS

-A summary of changes in goodwill at October 1, 2016 is as follows:
+A summary of changes in goodwill by segment for the six months ended June 27, 2020, is as follows:

 During the first quarter of 2020, the global economy was significantly impacted by the COVID-19 pandemic.
 Given the economic impact, primarily in Europe, government mandated facility closures and an unfavorable outlook for certain end markets, the Company concluded that this change in circumstances triggered the need to conduct an interim impairment review of its Faster reporting unit.
 The interim review was performed as of March 28, 2020.
 A recoverability test for the long-lived assets within the Faster reporting unit was performed first and resulted in the conclusion that the carrying value of the long-lived assets was fully recoverable.
 An interim quantitative impairment test for goodwill was then performed.